meltwater/served/docs/Multiplexer.md

 ## Handler order of precedence

 When defining handlers for your multiplexer it's important to consider the order of precedence each handler will have for a request.
-In Served, when a request is received, each handler is checked for a match in the order that they were defined, the first matching handler is always the handler that is chosen.
+In Served, when a request is received, each handler is checked for a match in the order that they were defined; the first matching handler is always the handler that is chosen.

 ## Overriding a pattern handler